Chicken Health: Complete Guide to Chicken Health and Diseases

 3. Marek’s Disease: A viral disease affecting the nervous system, causing paralysis, tumors, and death, primarily affecting young chickens.

-4. Fowl Pox: A viral disease characterized by lesions on the skin and mucous membranes, leading to reduced egg production and sometimes respiratory distress.
+4. Fowl Pox: A viral disease characterized by lesions on the skin and mucous membranes.
+It leads to reduced egg production and sometimes respiratory distress.

 5. Infectious Bronchitis: A viral respiratory disease causing coughing, sneezing, and decreased egg production, often mistaken for other respiratory infections.